 Many states have enacted statutes similar to the Federal FCA that provide a civil remedy for false or fraudulent claims submitted to state health care programs, including primarily Medicaid.
 Like the Federal FCA, several of the State FCAs include qui tam provisions that allow enforcement through whistleblower actions and protect whistleblowers from retaliation.
-Moreover, several states have civil and/or criminal laws penalizing the submission of false claims to a state health care program.
+Moreover, several states also impose criminal penalties for the submission of false claims to a state health care program.
 A summary of those civil and criminal laws is below.

 PLEASE NOTE: Although we provide a summary of each of the State FCAs, this does not mean that each State FCA applies directly to the DaVita-affiliated entity with which you work.
 Generally a particular State FCA applies to a DaVita-affiliated entity only if the DaVita-affiliated entity provides services that are reimbursed or paid for by that state's Medicaid program.
-If you have any questions concerning the applicability of a particular State FCA, please contact the Justice League of DaVita (JLD).
+If you have any questions concerning the applicability of a particular State FCA, please contact Team Quest at: QUES TionLine @davita.com.